There is no established manual for search committees.

 So, listen to them and welcome their input, but reserve your judgment for a later time after you have made your visits and talked to many people.

 At some point in the future after the church has extended its call to you to become its pastor and before you cut ties with your present church, ask the chairman to put into a “letter of employment” the agreement between you and the committee.
 This involves the starting date of your ministry, the church’s plans to move you to their city, the arrangements for finances and a home, and anything else important to you both.
-It would be good for another church leader (deacon chair?) to sign the letter also.
+It would be good for another church leader (chair of deacons?) to sign the letter also.
 A copy of the letter should go into the church records.
-(If they refuse, this is a major red flag.)

 Why a letter of employment?
-Simply because church members come and go, leadership rotates, and memories are faulty.
+Simply because church members come and go, and leadership often rotates.
 Your arrangement is with the church itself and not with a committee.
-(Too many pastors have arrived on the field expecting the church to do something it never agreed to.
+(Too many pastors have arrived on the field and expected the church to do something it never agreed to.
 “The committee over-promised,” the pastor is told.)

 God bless you.
 This can be an exciting time in your life.
 I hope it turns out to be a great experience.